Health and Safety

 Responsibility and accountability

 Leadership teams must ensure that people follow the procedures and safety rules for the tasks we ask them to complete.
 This area continues to ask leaders to consistently review the ability of their colleagues to competently complete the tasks.
 This also forms part of the GEMBA process in that leaders observe how individuals are working and identify learning opportunities.
-We also promote the identification of risks and quatitative assessment of risks in our four lines of business, including new projects.
+We also promote the identification of risks and quantitative assessment of risks in all areas of our business.

 -